Sylius/Sylius/docs/customization/api.rst

                     - app.product_new_filter

-To add new operation all you need to do is specify it in config file.
+To add a new operation, just specify it in the config file.

 .. code-block:: yaml

     '%sylius.model.channel.class%':
-        collectionOperations
+        collectionOperations:
             my_new_operation:
                 method: GET
                 path: /shop/channels